henserobbie/full-stack-outline/README.md

 # full-stack-outline
 Demo outline for a containerized React Typescript frontend, Flask Python backend, PostreSQL database application.
-I was building an application and though it would be helpful to release this barebones outline for others who are begining development using the same frameworks.
+I was building an application and thought it would be helpful to release this barebones outline for others who are begining development using the same frameworks.

 ## Getting Started
 Install docker from https://www.docker.com.
 The frontend and backend run in seperate docker containers.
 Both are configured as development servers where changes are detected and applied in real time, allowing for faster development.